jeschollaert/TAMARIND/README.md

 <!-- British Library, Mughal style tamarind tree-->

 ### Tamarind's Uses -- Food and Medicine
+Tracing tamarind’s appearances in materia medica is one way to track the circulation of Ayurvedic medical knowledge through the peak of the British colonial expansion in India.
+Uday Chand Dutt, in the preface to his 1870 text The materia medica of the Hindus, wrote of his attempt to “compil[e] from the standard Sanskrit medical works, arranged somewhat upon the plan of Waring’s Manual of Therapeutic” and offer a medicinal treatise based on historic Indian knowledge (iii).

 Many parts of the tamarind tree—fruit, leaves, seeds, and bark—are edible in some form. <!--piecemeal through tree?
 OR image visualization -- different zooms --> Tamarind appears in various materia medica for its medicinal uses.
 Beyond its use as a drink to quench thirst, it is described as a “purging medicine,” (Bacon 1680s-1739), a laxative (Stephenson 1834), an aid in facial paralysis (Susruta transl.
 Bhishagratna 1907-1916) , and its role in making other more bitter or unpleasant medicines taste sweeter (Stephenson 1834).